ersinersoy/annplsqlclassification/README.md

       https://www.anaconda.com/products/individual
 2. Download all the files on github to a local folder
 3. Run "Anaconda Prompt (Anadonda3)"
-4. Open a command line prompt and go to the local folder where the project files are downloaded
+4. Go to the local folder where the project files are downloaded
 5. Type "jupyter notebook" in the command line